MostefaBen/Fully-automatic-brain-tumor-segmentation-with-deep-learning-based-selective-attention/README.md

 ![The model architecture](https://github.com/MostefaBen/Fully-automatic-brain-tumor-segmentation-with-deep-learning-based-selective-attention/blob/master/image.png)

 This repository contains Keras implementation of Deep CNNs models, where these models are designed specifically for the segmentation of brain tumors.
-The usage is described in the next section.
+For more details, see the following sections.

 # Dependencies